mobmentality67/mobmentality67.github.io/NOTES.md

 * Zidnae's TBC Bear Theorycrafting Notes: https://zidnae.gitlab.io/tbc-armor-penetration-calc/tbc_bear_tc.html
 * Other discussion on the fantastic Druid Discord: https://discord.gg/B6HcVrPqk2.
 * Special thank you to Balor-Anathema for tons of incredible work verifying and testing this project to make it sane
+* Another special thanks to Mojomane/Kuhalitaet-Venoxis for his contribution to getting 70U gear import into the sim to work

 ## Contributions
 I'm happy to work on this without any contributions -- I think it's an interesting collaborative discussion and effort and I like to have the tool available for the community.
 But if you want to buy me coffee, here's my PayPal: https://paypal.me/mobmentality67.
 Thank you!